Loretta E. Lynch

 Upon being awarded the Library of Congress' Gershwin Prize for Popular Song, Stevie performed his commission, “Sketches Of A Life," which placed him in a very select group of eminent composers who have received library commissions, including Aaron Copeland, Leonard Bernstein and Paquito D'Rivera.

-Wonder has received the Presidential Medal of Freedom and he is a designated U.N.
+Stevie has received the Presidential Medal of Freedom and he is a designated U.N.
 Messenger of Peace with special focus on persons with disabilities.
-He continues to be pivotal influence in U.S. and world events, demonstrating the activism that has made him such a vital voice for social progress and world harmony.
+He continues to be a pivotal influence in U.S. and world events, demonstrating the activism that has made him such a vital voice for social progress and world harmony.

 Board of Trustees' National Community Service Award Recipient: Precious Zywiciel Muhammad